lynnlilu/lynnlilu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+I am expected to graduate in June 2020.
+Now I am seeking for the fulltime opportunity of research in academia or industry.
+Any invitation is welcome!

 Li Lu is currently a Ph.D.
 Candidate of Department of Computer Science and Enginneering at [Shanghai Jiao Tong University](http://www.sjtu.edu.cn), under the supervision of Prof. [Jiadi Yu](http://www.cs.sjtu.edu.cn/~jdyu/), and Prof. [Minglu Li](http://www.cs.sjtu.edu.cn/PeopleDetail.aspx?id=93).
 He received the bechalor of engineering majoring in Computer Science and Technology at [Xi'an Jiaotong University](http://www.xjtu.edu.cn) in 2015.
 From Oct.
 2018, he visits [Rutgers, The State University of New Jersey](http://www.rutgers.edu) for 1 year, under the supervision of Prof. [Yingying Chen](http://www.winlab.rutgers.edu/~yychen/), with the sponsorship of [China Scholarship Council (CSC)](https://www.csc.edu.cn).

 His research interest is on mobile and ubiquitous computing, cyber security and privacy.
 The main work is to adopt signal processing and machine learning techniques in mobile network and applications.